DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### WHAT IS VECTOR SYNTHESIS?<a name="whatisvs"></a>

-The best way to explain the _Vector Synthesis_ is to use an "analogy", specifically by setting a scene.
+The best way to explain the _Vector Synthesis_ is to use the following fictious scene.

 Imagine you are above a square room (who don't have any sound reflection on walls/floor/roof), having a loudspeaker placed on each corner (every loudspeaker outputs a basic waveform - at same frequency and volume, like an oscillator does).
 If you're looking the room from above:
 - Loudspeaker **A** is located at the bottom-left corner (angle).